Dependent Adult Applications (Represented Adults)

 Much like a personal directive or living will deals with medical and personal decisions, so does a Guardianship Order.
 This type of dependent adult application (or represented adult application) appoints a person to care about the physical aspects of a person.
 Learn more about the types of Guardianship applications here.
 This includes such things a living arrangements, medications and the administration or withdrawal of medical procedures.
 Please click here to learn more about Guardianship Orders.

 With an enduring power of attorney, a person give permission to make financial and asset based decisions for them.
 The dependent adult application equivalent is the trusteeship order.
-It appoints a trustee to govern the monetary, business and asset affairs of a represented person.
+In other words, it appoints a trustee to govern the monetary, business and asset affairs of a represented person.
 Please click here to learn more about trusteeship represented adult applications.

 Who Can Make Dependent Adult Applications

 Usually dependent adult applications are made by a close family member or loved one.
-Sometimes the dependent adult application is made by a close friend.
+Sometimes a close friend makes the dependent adult application.
 When the represented adult application is made, they are usually not contested.
 In this case they go smoothly.

 Sometimes more than one person wants to make the application for guardianship or trusteeship.
 If this happens, and no one can agree, then the court will determine who the best person to manage the affairs of the dependent adult is.
 Kahane Law office can help with our Calgary lawyers in the event that there is a conflict.
 We will represent one of the parties applying for the dependent adult application.
 There can be situations where the court determines in the dependent adult application that there is no best person and put the responsibility of representing that adult with the public trustees office.